gidavies/AzureIaaSInfraLab/MoveIacLab2.md

 <img src="images/Lab2_2.jpg" width="624"/>

-5. Give the template a name and optionally a description, and then click Save:
+5. Give the template a name and a description, and then click Save:

 <img src="images/Lab2_3.jpg" width="312"/>